Introducing OpenShift on OpenShift with Hosted Control Planes

 A hosted control planes cluster can be deployed to either bare metal nodes or virtual nodes provisioned with OpenShift Virtualization.
 In this lab we will be focused on deployments of virtual OpenShift clusters provided by OpenShift Virtualization.

 A hosted control planes cluster saves on physical resources by reducing the number of nodes that need to be deployed to support the cluster.
-Instead of dedicated control plane nodes for each cluster deployment, only worker nodes are provisioned, as the cluster support services are run in pods in a dedicated namespace for the cluster.
+The hosted cluster control plane services are run in Pods, in a dedicated namespace, on the hosting cluster.
+This results in only worker nodes being provisioned for the hosted cluster.

 hosted control planes